OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 The definition of these types can be found in the [CISA document](https://www.cisa.gov/sites/default/files/2023-04/sbom-types-document-508c.pdf).

-The CISA minimum elements document uses "Before build, "Build" and "After build".
+The CISA Minimum Elements document uses "Before build, "Build" and "After build".

 "Before build" can be mapped to "Design" or "Source".